-The camp will be held on the campus of A.G.B.U.
-MANOOGIAN-DEMIRDJIAN SCHOOL, 6844 Oakdale Avenue, Canoga Park 91306.
+The camp will be held on the campus of James Monroe High School.
 Room assignments will be communicated on the first day of Camp.

 EIGHT DIFFERENT OFFERINGS targeted to the interests and needs of different age groups.

-LITTLE SCRIBES for entering 1st Graders.
+LITTLE SCRIBES for entering 1st and 2nd Graders.
 Campers will write and illustrate a number of stories.
 By the end of camp they will have published at least one multipage book.

 DISCOVERING A WRITER'S VOICE for 4th and 5th Graders.
 Campers will use music, art, film, and photographs to inspire their creative talents as they write and share their writing with others before choosing a favorite piece for publication.

-WRITING WITH STYLE for 8th and 9th Graders.
+WRITING WITH STYLE for 7th and 8th Graders.
 This workshop bridges the gap between middle school and high school by showing campers how to take the creative writing they enjoy and use it in the kinds of writing expected in high school.
 Campers will work in peer groups before choosing a piece for publication.

-WRITING WITH AN ATTITUDE for 10th and 11th Graders.
+WRITING WITH AN ATTITUDE for 9th-12th Graders.
 This workshop centers on the kinds of writing required in high school, but focuses on writing with creativity, imagination, and style.
 Campers will examine models of published writers who write with an attitude, experiment with their own styles, and walk into fall classes knowing that whatever writing tasks teachers assign, they will meet their requirements with confidence.